-In this paper, we describe our effort that involves system design and implementation on a MICA2 platform with 70 MICA2 motes.
-The primary goal of the system is to support the ability to track the position of moving targets in an energy-efficient and stealthy manner.
+In this paper, we describe our effort that involves system design and implementation of VigilNet on a MICA2 platform with 70 MICA2 motes.
+The primary goal of the VigilNet is to support the ability to track the position of moving targets in an energy-efficient and stealthy manner.
 Our experimental results show that the probability of false alarms observed reaches zero when aggregation is achieved among more than 3 member motes.
 The experimental results we obtained also show that with 5% of deployed motes serving as sentries and the non-sentries operating at a 4% duty cycle, our algorithm extends the lifetime of a sensor network by up to 900%.

-The main contributions of this paper are: 1) the design and implementation of a running system with energy-awareness as the main design principle across multiple components, 2) Mechanisms for dynamic control, which allow tradeoffs between energy-efficiency and system performance by adjusting the sensitivity of the system, and 3) a physical implementation and field evaluation that reveal the practical issues that are hard to capture in simulation.
+The main contributions of this paper are: 1) the design and implementation of an integrated system with energy-awareness as the main design principle across a whole set of middleware services, 2) mechanisms for dynamic control, which allow tradeoffs between energy-efficiency and system performance by adjusting the sensitivity of the system, and 3) a physical implementation and extensive field evaluation that reveal the practical issues that are hard to capture in simulation.

 The remainder of this paper is organized as follows.
-Sec-

-tion 2 describes the requirements of a typical ground surveillance application.
+Section 2 describes the requirements of a typical ground surveillance application.
 In Section 3, we describe the system setup and hardware components.
-In Section 4, we provide an overview of our system design.
-In Section 5, we elaborate on how the individual components of the system contribute to energy-efficient tracking.
-In Section 6, we discuss implementation issues concerning our system.
+In Section 4, we provide an overview of the VigilNet design.
+In Section 5, we elaborate on the individual components of the system.
+In Section 6, we discuss the VigilNet implementation issues.
 We present experimental results in Section 7, and summarize the lessons learned from our experience in Section 8.
-Finally we conclude in Section 9 and discuss some future work in Section 10.
+We present related work in Section 9.
+Finally we conclude in Section 10 and discuss some future work in Section 11.